flame-engine/flame/doc/flame/other/performance.md

 ```

-## Unwanted collison checks
+## Unwanted collision checks

 Flame has a built-in collision detection system which can detect when any two `Hitbox`es intersect with
 each other.
-In an ideal case, this system run on every frame and checks for collison.
+In an ideal case, this system run on every frame and checks for collision.
 It is also smart
 enough to filter out only the possible collisions before performing th actually intersection checks.

 Despite this, it is safe to assume that the cost of collision detection will increase as the number of
 hitboxes increases.
 But in many games, the developers are not always interested in detecting collision
 between every possible pair.
 For example, consider a simple game where players can fire a `Bullet` component
 that has a hitbox.
 In such a game it is likely that the developers are not interested in detecting collision
-between any two bullets, but Flame will still perform those collison checks.
+between any two bullets, but Flame will still perform those collision checks.

 To avoid this, you can set the `collisionType` for bullet component to `CollisionType.passive`.
 Doing
 so will cause Flame to completely skip any kind of collision check between all the passive hitboxes.